Notice of Pre-AIA or AIA Status

 Regarding claim 18, Benetti and Masculo disclose the oral treatment device of claim 1 wherein the controller (controller of 56; Benetti) is configured to process the generated image data using a trained classification algorithm to identify interproximal gaps (refer to the rejection from claim 1 above; the determination of the location data which indicates interproximal gaps as taught by Benetti (refer to Paragraph 66) is modified with a trained classification algorithm as taught by Masculo (refer to Paragraphs [0051]- [0052])).

-Masculo further discloses the trained classification algorithm having been trained prior to the use of the oral treatment device is non-linear (refer to Paragraph [0052]; the classification model is based on decision trees, which are non-linear models).
-This allows for complex modeling beyond what a linear model is capable of.
+Masculo further discloses the trained classification algorithm is non-linear (refer to Paragraph [0052]; the classification model is based on decision trees, which are non-linear models) and located on the oral treatment device (10) (refer to Paragraph [0058], Fig. 1; the controller (30) receives sensor data to estimate the location based on the classification model).
+This allows for complex modeling on the actual device beyond what a linear model is capable of.

 Regarding claim 19, Benetti and Masculo disclose the oral treatment device according to claim 3; Benetti discloses wherein the head (22) comprises at least one of bristles (28) or a nozzle (32) configured to deliver the treatment to the detected interproximal gap based on the location data (refer to Paragraph 51; the nozzle (32) is mounted on the head (22) of the cleaning tool (14) for delivering working fluid to the oral cavity of the user).

-Claim(s) 1 and 8 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Benetti (GB 2575781 A) in view of Edwards et al. (US 20210010800 A1), herein referred to as Edwards; refer to the provided translation for Benetti.
+Claim(s) 7 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Benetti (GB 2575781 A; refer to the provided translation) in view of Masculo et al. (US 20200069042 A1), as applied to claim 5 above, and further in view of Te Velde et al. (US 20230218377 A1), herein referred to as Te Velde.

-Edwards further discloses wherein a controller (30) is configured to process the generated image data using a sliding window (refer to Paragraph [0073], Fig. 4; the sliding temporal window step (110) is programmed to group and process detector measurements in temporal windows), wherein the location data is determined by detecting the presence a particular surface of a tooth within the sliding window (refer to Paragraph [0074], Fig. 4; the feature extraction step (120) is programmed to extract the discriminative features (inner, chewing, or outer surface of tooth) from the sensor data in the measurement window).
+Edwards discloses a method of determining a position of a handheld personal device in the same field of endeavor (refer to Paragraphs [0062], [0063]; the handheld personal device includes oral irrigators).
+The method includes the determination of the location data being based on a trained classification algorithm wherein the trained classification algorithm is trained prior to the use of the oral treatment device and without any prior input by the user (refer to Paragraphs [0086]-[0087], [0091]; the location estimation algorithm (130) is trained on simulated data or data previously acquired from a large number of subjects).
+Edwards further discloses wherein a controller (30) is configured to process the generated image data using a sliding window (refer to Paragraph [0073], Fig. 4; the sliding temporal window step (110) is programmed to group and process detector measurements in temporal windows), wherein the location data is determined by detecting the presence of a particular surface of a tooth within the sliding window (refer to Paragraph [0074], Fig. 4; the feature extraction step (120) is programmed to extract the discriminative features (inner, chewing, or outer surface of tooth) from the sensor data in the measurement window).
 This method allows for creating an algorithm specific to the desired features (refer to Paragraph [0085]).

-As Benetti discloses the location data of interest, or discriminative feature, as interproximal gaps (refer to Paragraph 66), it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the processing of the generating image data by the controller (controller of 56) as taught by Benetti to use a sliding window, as taught by Edwards, for creating an algorithm specific to the desired features (refer to Paragraph [0085]).
+As Benetti discloses the location data of interest, or discriminative feature, as interproximal gaps (refer to Paragraph 66), it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the processing of the generating image data by the controller (controller of 56) as taught by Benetti and Masculo, to use a sliding window, as taught by Edwards, for creating an algorithm specific to the desired features (refer to Paragraph [0085]).

 Claim(s) 10 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Benetti (GB 2575781 A) (refer to the provided translation for Benetti) in view of Masculo et al. (US 20200069042 A1), herein referred to as Masculo, as applied to claim 9 above, and further in view of Elbaum et al. (US 6201880 B1), herein referred to as Elbaum.